• Skip to primary navigation

 Gingerbread Loaf

-7. Bake for 40 minutes, just until the top springs back when gently pressed, or for gluten-free until a toothpick comes out nearly clean.
-Cover loosely with foil if loaf begins to brown before done baking.
+5. Bake and cool.
+Bake the loaf for about 40 minutes (muffins for 14 to 20 minutes) just until the top springs back when gently pressed.
+Or for gluten-free when an inserted toothpick comes out with dry crumbs.
+Cover the pan loosely with foil if it begins to brown before it's done baking.
+Cool the loaf in the pan, then turn it out onto a plate.

 Notes